NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 #### Access Token Request

-The parameters described in Section 2.4.1 of {{?I-D.ietf-oauth-identity-chaining}} apply here with the following restrictions:
+The parameters described in Section 2.4.1 of {{?I-D.ietf-oauth-identity-chaining}} apply here with the following requirements:

 **assertion**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** The Txn-JAG returned by the AS in Trust Domain I.